OneNoteDev/OneNoteAPISampleAndroid/README.md

-## OneNote API Android Sample README
+## OneNote service API Android Sample README

 Created by Microsoft Corporation, 2014.
 Provided As-is without warranty.
 Trademarks mentioned here are the property of their owners.